davidlokendoo/F5-TTS-Expansion/README.md

 # F5-TTS-Finetuning
 This project fine-tunes the F5-TTS model to add a new language, using a pre-trained base to enhance multilingual capabilities.

-You should be able to follow this tutorial for fine-tuning.
-If you need to access the official F5-TTS repository, follow this link: https://github.com/SWivid/F5-TTS.
+This tutorial will guide you through the fine-tuning process.
+To access the official F5-TTS repository, visit: https://github.com/SWivid/F5-TTS.
 # Installation
 ```
 # create a python 3.10 env